-A review committee made up of MDA staff and external reviewers evaluates all eligible applications based on the criteria in the Project Evaluation Profile.
+MDA staff and external reviewers evaluate all eligible applications based on the criteria in the Project Evaluation Profile.
 Reviewers may recommend whole or partial funding of a project.
-The commissioner of agriculture reviews the committee recommendations and makes the award decisions.
-Both the review committee and commissioner may consider geographic distribution, applicant's history as a state grantee including progress made on previous grants, compliance with state rules and regulations, and capacity to perform the work.
+The commissioner of agriculture reviews the recommendations and makes the award decisions.
+Reviewers, staff and the commissioner may consider geographic distribution, applicant's history as a state grantee including progress made on previous grants, compliance with state rules and regulations, and capacity to perform the work.